The Presidents Group is a network of B.C. business leaders who are engaging with employers across the province to:

 With more than 18 years of experience in the technology industry, Kirsten previously served as managing director for SAP Labs Vancouver, the global director of technology development operations for SAP, as well as chair of the Vancouver Leadership Team.
 She has also served as global director of translation, where she incorporated leading-edge technologies and progressive processes in the centralization of translation services across the organization.

 Kirsten is the vice-chair of the Minerva Foundation for BC Women as well as the past chair of the British Columbia Technology Industry Association (BCTIA).
 Kirsten is also a playwright and a French chef, two skills that lend to her artistic and social flair.
-Kirsten holds a Bachelor of Arts degree in linguistics and creative writing from Western Washington University, in Bellingham, Washington, and a Bachelor of Arts degree in English with honors from the University of California at Irvine, in Irvine, California.
+Kirsten holds a bachelor of arts degree in linguistics and creative writing from Western Washington University, in Bellingham, Washington, and a bachelor of arts degree in English with honours from the University of California at Irvine, in Irvine, California.
 She is based in the SAP Vancouver office in Vancouver, British Columbia.

 Marilyn has provided human resources leadership to diverse national, customer-focused organizations through mergers, acquisitions, and periods of significant growth and cultural change.
-Prior to joining TELUS, she held progressively senior positions in Human Resources with the University of British Columbia, BC Transit, Rogers Cable, and Rogers Wireless.
-She holds a Masters of Business Administration and a BComm, Human Resources/Labour Relations with The University of British Columbia.
+Prior to joining TELUS, she held progressively senior positions in human resources with the University of British Columbia, BC Transit, Rogers Cable, and Rogers Wireless.
+She holds a masters of business administration and a bachelor of commerce degree, human resources/labour relations with the University of British Columbia.

 Marilyn’s passion for people, her consummate experience and her interminable professionalism are evident in every endeavour she takes on.

 Marsha Walden is the president and chief executive officer for Destination British Columbia, the province’s crown corporation responsible for tourism marketing.
 She joined the organization in November 2013.